zebulonsmith/PSADT4Plaster/README.md

 #### Run additional Pre and Post actions
 There is a herestring for each install phase that can be used to add additional steps to the package.
 Be wary of single vs double quotes and escape them properly.

 Using the Install phase as an example, there is a block of code in double-quotes so that variables from higher up in the build helper script can be referenced and a second herestring utilizing single quotes that's intended to be used for customizations.
+Add additional code below the "#Add your code here..." comment.
 ```powershell
 #Installation tasks
 #Execute the MSI installer using the provided install arguments.